Sunflowerblerd

 Dark furrowed brows sat on top of even darker, penetrating eyes.
 His eyes seemed capable of spilling fire, though for the moment they were caverns of smoldering flames, waiting to be released.

 He commanded respect, even adoration, with merely a glance of his eyes.
-And who wouldn’t be eagerly willing to give it?

-This, however, was completely lost on Octavia.
+None of that mattered to Octavia, however.
 At the sound of his voice, she came to her senses and picked herself up off the ground.

 “Neither can you, apparently,” she said in a huff, dusting herself off.